osrg/gobgp/docs/sources/filter-detail.md

 ## Definition Steps

-These are steps to define policy;
+These are steps to define policy:

 1. define DefinedSets
   1. define PrefixSetList